A curiously slowly mixing Markov chain: Eigenvalues and eigenvectors; proof of

 is invertible. \item \textit{\underline{Making use of the binomial coefficients.}} We now show that row $a$ of the matrix $N$ is a degree $a$ polynomial; more precisely, there is some degree $a$ polynomial $f_a$ such that $n_{ab} = f_a(b)$ for all $b$.
 Indeed, for any fixed $a$, $\binom{m-b}{r}$ is a polynomial of degree $r$ in $b$, and $\binom{b}{a-r}$ is a polynomial of degree $(a-r)$ in $b$, so their product is a polynomial of degree $a$ and thus the whole expression is a polynomial.
 Furthermore, summing over all $r$, the total coefficient of $b^a$ in $n_{ab}$ is

-in particular, it is nonzero, so the polynomial is indeed of degree $a$.
+In particular, the coefficient of $b^a$ is nonzero and so the polynomial is indeed of degree $a$.
 Therefore by row reduction (subtracting off earlier rows from later ones to remove lower-order terms), the determinant of $N$ is equal to the determinant of the matrix $(c_a b^a)_{a, b = 0}^d$, which is a nonzero constant times a nonzero Vandermonde determinant, hence nonzero.
 This proves that we can indeed find a valid linear combination to get the desired column vector, completing the proof of linear independence. \end{enumerate}

 Thus, we have constructed a $\binom{n}{m}$-dimensional eigenspace of eigenvalue $\beta_k$ for any $0 \le k \le \frac{n}{2}$.
 Since eigenvectors of different eigenvalues are orthogonal, the span of these eigenspaces has dimension $\sum_{m\text{ even}} \binom{n}{m} = 2^{n-1}$.
 Furthermore, by construction, notice that any function $f$ in this span satisfies $f(x) = f(\overline{x})$ for all $x \in C_2^n$, where $\overline{x}$ flips each coordinate of $x$ from $0$ to $1$ or vice versa.
 This means that all of these eigenvectors are orthogonal to the $2^{n-1}$-dimensional space of functions